forkwork/langflow/docs/docs/Deployment/deployment-kubernetes.md

 ---
-title: Deploy Langflow on Kubernetes
+title: Deploy Langinfra on Kubernetes
 slug: /deployment-kubernetes
 ---

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-This guide demonstrates deploying Langflow on a Kubernetes cluster.
+This guide demonstrates deploying Langinfra on a Kubernetes cluster.

-Two charts are available at the [Langflow Helm Charts repository](https://github.com/langflow-ai/langflow-helm-charts):
+Two charts are available at the [Langinfra Helm Charts repository](https://github.com/langinfra-ai/langinfra-helm-charts):

-- Deploy the [Langflow IDE](#deploy-the-langflow-ide) for the complete Langflow development environment.
+- Deploy the [Langinfra IDE](#deploy-the-langinfra-ide) for the complete Langinfra development environment.
-- Deploy the [Langflow runtime](#deploy-the-langflow-runtime) to deploy a standalone Langflow application in a more secure and stable environment.
+- Deploy the [Langinfra runtime](#deploy-the-langinfra-runtime) to deploy a standalone Langinfra application in a more secure and stable environment.

-## Deploy the Langflow IDE
+## Deploy the Langinfra IDE

-The Langflow IDE deployment is a complete environment for developers to create, test, and debug their flows.
+The Langinfra IDE deployment is a complete environment for developers to create, test, and debug their flows.
 It includes both the API and the UI.

-The `langflow-ide` Helm chart is available in the [Langflow Helm Charts repository](https://github.com/langflow-ai/langflow-helm-charts/tree/main/charts/langflow-ide).
+The `langinfra-ide` Helm chart is available in the [Langinfra Helm Charts repository](https://github.com/langinfra-ai/langinfra-helm-charts/tree/main/charts/langinfra-ide).

 ### Prerequisites